ryanatkn/gro/src/lib/docs/gen.md

 export const task: Task = {
 	run: async ({args, invoke_task}) => {
-		// this throws a `TaskError` if anything is new or different await invoke_task('gen', {...args, check: true});
+		// this throws a `Task_Error` if anything is new or different await invoke_task('gen', {...args, check: true});
 	},
 };